Skip to content

 Spend the perfect 2 days in Lisbon with this itinerary.
 While 2 days might not feel long enough, we cover some of Lisbon’s best food, drinks, and sights in just 48 hours.

-Many of the best things to do in Lisbon can be conquered in 2 days.
-This itinerary is organized to make the most of your time and ensure you are exploring the city using efficient routes.
-Lisbon is a walkable city with many points of interest located in the same general area.
+Many of the best things to do in Lisbon can be covered in two days.
+This itinerary is organized to make the most of your time and ensure you explore the city using efficient routes.
+Lisbon is a walkable city with many points of interest in the same general area.

 This post includes some of Lisbon’s best things to do in the city’s most popular neighborhoods.
 I’m also sharing some of my favorite places to stay in Lisbon for all price ranges.
 And if you’re planning to visit other parts of the country, check out some of the best places to visit in Portugal—beyond Lisbon!